 Tips to get the most from your VPN on router

-As you have read this far you are serious about using a VPN on one of your routers.
+As you have read this far, you are serious about using a VPN on one of your routers.
 Great!
-You deserve several more tips to make sure you get the most of you to experience with VPN:
+You deserve several more tips to make sure you get the most of your experience with VPN:

 - Start with a monthly subscription for your VPN service.
 Test it for several months.
-As mentioned above, VPN speed and reliability is crucial.
+As mentioned above, VPN speed and reliability are crucial.
 Only then proceed with the annual plan.
-If are not happy with the speed or you get disconnected often simply try another VPN service.
+If you are not happy with the speed or you get disconnected, often simply try another VPN service.

 - Test the VPN on one of your devices to make sure it offers what you need.
-For example, if you need to access BBC iPlayer on your iOS devices, make sure the service you choose is able to unblock the iPlayer.
+For example, if you need to access the BBC iPlayer on your iOS devices, make sure the service you choose can unblock the iPlayer.

-- Follow the provided tutorials carefully and activate all the required options in order to prevent VPN leaks.
+- Follow the provided tutorials carefully and activate all the required options to prevent VPN leaks.

 VPN for router FAQ

 How to turn off the VPN from the router?

 Turning off the VPN on the router consists of accessing the Control Panel of the router and disabling the VPN option.